ProgrammingRainbow/Archlinux/README.md

 lsblk
 ```
 ### fdisk desired device
+WARNING!!
+Changing `Disklable type` will destroy all exisitng data on device.
+If your dual booting read the above warnings.
+If Dual booting read the warnings above agian.
+You can only add a root partition or swap into existing space and nothing else.
+You have been warned again!
+<br/><br/>
 Replace sdX with your desired device it may be for example "sda", "vda" or "nvme0n1".
 ```
 fdisk /dev/sdX